pep14/projection-again/README.md

-controls are w, a, s, d, e, q
+controls are w, a, s, d, e, q, arrow keys